uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 rename!(df, :concrete_compressive_strength_mean => :concrete_compressive_strength)
 end
 ```
-Now that we cleaned our dataset, we set out to ask some interesting questions by studying each column and its effect on concrete compressive strength but before we did that, we generated Table @tbl:table-1 to get a general understanding of the columns in our dataset.
+Now that we cleaned our data set, we set out to ask some interesting questions by studying each column and its effect on concrete compressive strength.
+However, before that, we generated Table @tbl:table-1 to understand the columns in our data set.

 |   |               variable              |  min  |   mean  |  median | max    |
 |:-:|:-----------------------------------:|:-----:|:-------:|:-------:|--------|